pharmbio/robotlab/sop.md

 3. Use the windows computer and go to http://10.10.0.55:5000.

-4. Enter the desired settings
+4. Select the `cell-paint` protocol and enter the desired settings.

-5. Press start
+5. Press start.

 ## After painting